bedatadriven/renjin-website/documentation/contributor-guide.md

 'internal' function written in C -- and now in Java within Renjin.

-The outer R-language function is generally responsible for matching, converting and validating arguments (easier to do in the R-language than in C) and providing default values for arguments.
+The outer R-language function is generally responsible for matching, converting and validating arguments (which is easier to do in the R-language than in C) and providing default values for arguments.

 For example, the function `grep` is defined as an R-language closure in the base package:

     > grep
     function (pattern, x, ignore.case = FALSE, perl = FALSE, value = FALSE,